clusternet/clusternet/README.md

 For every Kubernetes cluster that wants to be managed, we call it **child cluster**.
 The cluster where child clusters are registerring to, we call it **parent cluster**.

-`clusternet-agent` runs in child cluster, while `clusternet-hub` runs in parent cluster.
+`clusternet-agent` runs in child cluster, while `clusternet-scheduler` and `clusternet-hub` runs in parent cluster.

 - `ClusterRegistrationRequest` is an object that `clusternet-agent` creates in parent cluster for child cluster registration.
 - `ManagedCluster` is an object that `clusternet-hub` creates in parent cluster after approving `ClusterRegistrationRequest`.
 - `HelmChart` is an object contains a [helm chart](https://helm.sh/docs/topics/charts/) configuration.
 - `Subscription` defines the resources that subscribers want to install into clusters.
-For every matched cluster, a corresponding `Base` object will be created in its dedicated namespace.
+Various `SchedulingStrategy` are supported, such as `Replication`, `Rebalancing` (implementing), etc. For every matched cluster, a corresponding `Base` object will be created in its dedicated namespace.
 - `Clusternet` provides a ***two-stage priority based*** override strategy. `Localization` and `Globalization` will define the overrides with priority, where lower numbers are considered lower priority. `Localization` is namespace-scoped resource, while `Globalization` is cluster-scoped.
 Refer to